apache/directory-fortress-core/README-QUICKSTART-SLAPD.md

  vi slapd.properties
  ```

-6. Update the *slapd.properties* file *slapd.install* statement with a reference to the openldap install downloaded earlier.
+6. Update the *slapd.properties* file *slapd.install* statement with a reference to the openldap file install downloaded earlier.

  a.
 For Debian installs:
   ```